All Episodes

 The White House did not leak it.

-Do you know those facts from your own firsthand knowledge?
+Do you know those facts from your own first-hand knowledge?

 Well, let's just take those one by one.

-As I said, I was there, I was the chief drafter for Chairman Goldwater.
+I was the chief drafter for Chairman Galton.

-I'm asking for how you reached those conclusions.
+I'm asking how you reached those conclusions.

-Do you have to do that?
+Do you have any questions?

-Because I know what the intent of the act was.
+That's part of my credentials because I know what the intent of the act was.

-No, I'm not asking what the intent of the act was.
+I'm not asking what the intent of the act was.

 You know that she was not a covert agent.